 - 740 Forensic EA 2: Theories of Criminal Behavior and Correctional Subculture

-- 850 Forensic EA 3: Adult Assessment and Treatment in Forensic Psychology
+- 830 Forensic EA 3: Forensic Risk Assessment and Treatment Across the Lifespan

-- 830 Forensic EA 4: Juvenile Assessment and Treatment in Forensic Psychology
+- 850 Forensic EA 4: Forensic Psychological Assessment

 Practica and Internships

 The School of Professional Psychology has had a long-standing practicum training relationship with the Kentucky Department of Corrections.
-Many of the psychologists employed by the KDOC are Spalding MA and PsyD graduates.
-In addition, some of our graduates and adjunct faculty are private practice in the Louisville community, specializing in forensic and court work.
-All FCEA students will have placement in forensic and/or correctional sites in their third or fourth practicum.
-Students are required to complete their clinical skills portfolio, a part of which is to develop a conceptual model to direct the delivery of psychological services in Practicum III or IV.
-Their model will need to incorporate a Forensic and/or Correctional orientation.
+Many of the psychologists employed by the KY DOC are Spalding MA and PsyD graduates.
+In addition, some of our graduates and adjunct faculty are in private practice in the Louisville community, specializing in forensic and court work.
+Many of our Graduates also work for the Federal Bureau of Prison locations across the country.
+All FEA students will have placement in forensic and/or correctional sites in their second or third practicum.

 Health Psychology Emphasis Area